rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 [4, 4]
 ```

-Notes: `map()` function is used to apply a function on all the elements of specified iterable and return map object.
+Notes: `map()` function is used to apply a function on all the elements of specified iterable object and to return map object.
 Python map object is an iterator, so we can iterate over its elements.
-We can also convert map object to sequence objects such as list, tuple etc.
+We can also convert a map object to a sequence object such as list, tuple etc.

 In the first example we applied function `squared` to **every** object from the list `stdev` and converted the result to a list.